b9llach/cop4283-final/README.md

    - Aggregate by team-season

 3. **Elite Model Training**
-   - Algorithm: Ensemble of XGBoost, LightGBM, and CatBoost
+   - Algorithm: Ensemble of XGBoost, LightGBM, and CatBoost, essentially 3 different AI models together for better results
-   - Features: 42 engineered elite metrics
+   - Features: 42 engineered elite metrics, helps make better decisions due to amount of features
-   - Preprocessing: StandardScaler
+   - Preprocessing: StandardScaler, puts all numbers on a standard scale so its fair
-   - Hyperparameter Optimization: Optuna (30 trials per model)
+   - Hyperparameter Optimization: Optuna (30 trials per model), automatically runs tests to find the best settings for each model
-   - Class balancing: scale_pos_weight
+   - Class balancing: scale_pos_weight, teache the model to focus on the rare, better players, instead of ignoring them
-   - Validation: 5-fold StratifiedKFold cross-validation
+   - Validation: 5 fold StratifiedKFold cross validation, basically tests the logic 5 different times to make sure it stays consistent
-   - Ensemble Method: Average predictions from 3 models
+   - Ensemble Method: Average predictions from 3 models, gets us the final score

 ### Analysis Dimensions